SaaS 2026 Trends: From AI Experiments to Production-Ready Platforms

 Key Insights

-• Infrastructure over feature velocity.
-Durable, modular platforms are winning; internal architecture inertia becomes a competitive factor.
+Infrastructure beats feature velocity — Durable, modular platforms outperform rapid feature shipping; architectural inertia becomes a competitive liability.

-• Vertical SaaS deepens domain value.
-Industry‑specific AI workflows deliver measurable outcomes rather than generic features.
+Vertical SaaS deepens domain advantage — Industry-specific AI workflows deliver measurable outcomes, not generic capabilities.

-• Data is now infrastructure and product.
-Clean, versioned, and monetizable data underpins AI utility.
+Data becomes both infrastructure and product — Clean, versioned, and governed data underpins AI performance and monetization.

 Let’s start with a summary: if the 2024–2025 period was about experimenting with and adding AI to businesses, 2026 will be about surviving it operationally, financially, and organizationally.